HIFU Deep Wrinkle Treatment in Singapore: What to Expect

 Moderate to severe steroid acne often requires oral antibiotics.
 Doxycycline 50-100mg daily or minocycline 50-100mg daily provides anti-inflammatory effects beyond their antimicrobial action.
 Treatment typically continues for 8-12 weeks, with improvement visible after 4-6 weeks.

-For resistant cases, isotretinoin may be necessary.
+In cases of resistance, isotretinoin may be necessary.
 The dosing for steroid acne typically starts lower than for regular acne – often 10-20mg daily – to avoid initial flaring.
 Your dermatologist will monitor liver enzymes and lipid levels monthly during treatment.

-β οΈ Important Note
+⚠️ Important Note

 Never stop prescribed corticosteroids abruptly to treat steroid acne.
 Sudden discontinuation can cause serious health complications.
 Always consult your prescribing physician before modifying steroid therapy.

 Extraction of comedones and drainage of pustules provide immediate improvement when performed by trained professionals.
-This prevents scarring from improper squeezing while accelerating healing of individual lesions.
+This prevents scarring from improper squeezing while accelerating the healing of individual lesions.

 Proper skincare during steroid therapy reduces acne development.
 Cleanse affected areas twice daily with a gentle, non-comedogenic cleanser.
 Avoid harsh scrubbing, which increases irritation and oil production.
 Pat skin dry rather than rubbing.